CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 different observers.
 Different temperatures suggest different times of day, or different thermometers, not well calibrated.

-One observer (?) noted Green Crab, the other did not. perhaps a trainer and a trainee.
+One observer (?) noted Green Crab, the other did not.
+Perhaps one was a a trainer and the other was a trainee.
 The abundance data differs in several places by one abundance class.

 We judge it is better to select the sample that observed the green crab, as most of our analyses will be based on presence/absence.